 Breathless rhetoric about AI has promised safer, more accurate systems that would take the “human out of the loop.”
 With more nuanced visions of AI, not to mention some high-profile catastrophes, the prevailing rhetoric now promises that keeping a “human in the loop” at key places will ensure effective oversight.
 But neither model is an accurate way to understand agency—complex dynamics of cooperation and control in human-AI systems—or who should be held accountable when something goes wrong.

-In this talk Madeleine will outline the distributed nature of agency in sociotechnical systems and present the concept of a “moral crumple zone” to describe how responsibility for an action may be misattributed to a human actor who actually had limited control over the behavior of the system.
+In this talk Madeleine outlines the distributed nature of agency in sociotechnical systems and presents the concept of a “moral crumple zone” to describe how responsibility for an action may be mis-attributed to a human actor who actually had limited control over the behavior of the system.
 Just as the crumple zone in a car is designed to absorb the force of impact in a crash, the human in a highly complex and automated system may—accidentally or intentionally—bear the brunt of moral and legal responsibility when the overall system malfunctions.
 While the crumple zone in a car is meant to protect the human driver, the moral crumple zone protects the integrity of the technological system, at the expense of the nearest human operator.

 Elish, Madeleine Clare (2019) Moral Crumple Zones: Cautionary Tales in Human-Robot Interaction.
 Engaging Science, Technology and Society 5(2019):40–60.

 Elish, Madeleine Clare (2018) The Stakes of Uncertainty: Developing and Integrating Machine Learning in Clinical Care.
 2018 Ethnographic Praxis in Industry Conference Proceedings, pp. 364–380